hamza-med/hamza-med/README.md

 - 👋 Hi, I’m Mohamed HAMZA
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ...DevOps
+- 🌱 I’m currently learning ...Web design
 - 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ...